zokradonh/kopano-docker/README.md

 The `docker-compose.yml` file by default pulls Docker containers from https://hub.docker.com/r/zokradonh/kopano_core/ and https://hub.docker.com/r/zokradonh/kopano_webapp/.
 These images are based on the [Kopano nightly builds](https://download.kopano.io/community/) and will contain the latest version available from the time the image was built.

+## Is this project also interesting for me when I already have a (non-Docker) Kopano environment?

+Yes, indeed.
+You could for example use this to easily try out newer Kopano WebApp or Z-Push releases, without touching your production environment.
+Through the `zokradonh/kopano_core` image you could even try out newer version of e.g. `kopano-gateway` without jumping into a dependecy mess in your production environment.

+And last but not least this project also offers a `zokradonh/kopano_utils` image to easily run tools such as `kopano-backup`, `kopano-migration-pst`, `kopano-migration-imap` and all the other utilities that are bundles with Kopano.
+See [below](#some-more-commands-for-those-unfamilar-with-docker-compose) to see how to run `zokradonh/kopano_utils`.

 ### Need to adjust any values after the initial run of `setup.sh`?

 If you want to modify some of the values from the `setup.sh` run you can simply edit `.env` in your favourite editor.
 Repeated runs of `setup.sh` will neither modify `docker-compose.yml` nor `.env`.
 In that file you will also find some given defaults like ldap query filters and the local ports for the reverse proxy.